googleapis/google-cloud-python/packages/google-cloud-storage/samples/README.md

     git clone https://github.com/googleapis/python-storage.git
     ```

-2. Install [pip](https://pip.pypa.io/) and [virtualenv](https://virtualenv.pypa.io) if you do not already have them.
-You may want to refer to the [Python Development Environment Setup Guide](https://cloud.google.com/python/setup) for Google Cloud Platform for instructions.

-3. Create a virtualenv.
-Samples are compatible with Python 3.6+.
+2. Activate a venv if you have not already from the [Quick Start](https://github.com/googleapis/python-storage#quick-start).
     ```
-    virtualenv env
-    source env/bin/activate
+    source <your-venv>/bin/activate
     ```

-4. Install the dependencies needed to run the samples.
+3. Install the dependencies needed to run the samples.
     ```
     cd samples/snippets
     pip install -r requirements.txt